About The Silver Serpent

 Equity Curve

-A chart showing the cumulative performance of the system over time.
+A chart showing cumulative performance over time.

 Executed Trades